 About the division

-This TWG encourages empirical analyses into a broad range of health, communication and media-related topics.
-We invite scholars from within and beyond the Nordic countries to participate in academic discussions deriving from all corners of the field of media, communication and health: From the representation and presence of health in news media, popular culture and on the internet to the role of (digital) media in relation to different health perceptions and practices (both lay and professional) and a variety of contexts, institutional as well as every day.
+This TWG encourages empirical and theoretical research on a broad range of media, communication and health-related topics.
+We invite scholars from the Nordic countries and beyond, to participate in academic discussions deriving from all corners of the field of media, communication and health: From the production, and the representation (presence) of bodies marked as (un)healthy in the news media, and in popular culture, to digital media and participatory cultures on health and illness